Falence/nodejs-crud-app-with-db/README.md

 - Creates an intern with json data provided via the request body
 - Returns an error message if the Model Schema Requirements (name, email and country) are not met.
-The name, email and country values are required, required to be string values and should be of 100 characters max
+The name, email and country values are required, required to be string values and should be of 100 characters max.
+- If an email has already been taken, an error message is returned
 - If Model Schema Requirements are met, the intern is created.
 A success message and the created intern's data are returned
 ```